-Write any capital gains or losses from Column A that you received as an Illinois resident.
-Include any capital gains or losses, other than business capital gains or losses, that you received while a nonresident and that were associated with the sale of real property or tangible personal property located in Illinois at the time of the sale or exchange.

-Also include any capital gains or losses that you received while a nonresident from Illinois business sources located
+Write any capital gains or losses from Column A you received as an Illinois resident.
+Include any capital gains or losses, other than business capital gains or losses, you received while a nonresident and that were associated with the sale of real property or tangible personal property located in Illinois at the time of the sale or exchange.
+Also include any capital gains or losses you received while a nonresident from an Illinois business conducted